George Jones In Memoriam (1931-2013)

-When country music legend George Jones passed away Friday (April 26) at the age of 81, he left behind a rich musical legacy that has rarely been equaled — matched only by a life story filled with more triumph and heartbreak than the greatest country song ever written.
+When country music legend George Jones passed away on April 26, 2013 at the age of 81, he left behind a rich musical legacy that has rarely been equaled — matched only by a life story filled with more triumph and heartbreak than the greatest country song ever written.

 Jones rose to fame and fortune as one of the greatest singers in country music history, but perhaps fittingly — for a man who sang so intimately of sorrow — he began life in poverty as one of eight children in the East Texas town of Saratoga.
 One of his sisters, Ethel, died before Jones was born, and his father was an alcoholic who could turn violent.

 “We were our daddy’s loved ones when he was sober, his prisoners when he was drunk,” Jones recalled in his 1997 autobiography, I Lived to Tell It All.
 Sadly, a weakness for alcohol was one thing Jones would inherit from his father, causing most of the public and private pain that dogged him for the majority of his adult life.

 Jones discovered his love of music early, singing hymns with his family and listening to the Grand Ole Opry on the radio.
 He taught himself to play guitar, and by his teens he was already playing in the bars — and even the streets — of Beaumont, Texas.
 He got his start on radio by performing on the air with a friend at a station in Jasper, Texas.

 As Jones was beginning to establish himself in country music, he was also starting in on one of the other mainstays of his adult life — contentious marriages.
 He wed Dorothy Bonvillion in 1950, and the couple had a daughter, Susan, before divorcing a year later — a split reportedly fueled by Jones’ drinking and explosive temper.
 His subsequent marital turbulence and public struggles with alcohol became almost as much a part of his legend as the long string of hits he produced.